isokolovic/MediaHandler/README.md

 ---

-Simple tool to compress and organize multimedia files (photos and videos).
+Simple tool to compress and organize multimedia files.
 Available in two versions:
-- **Python**: Easy to use and modify.
+- **Python**: Simple and customizable.
-- **C**: Optimized for speed and large-scale processing.
+- **C**: High-performance for large-scale processing.

 **Example Usage (both versions):**